 In 1974 Gerry moved to Abbotsford, British Columbia.
 She continued to teach piano and music theory, also training student teachers in her studio, Thompson Studios.
 During those years she played violin in the Fraser Valley Symphony Orchestra.

 She enrolled in the Fine Arts program at the Fraser Valley College, now called the University of the Fraser Valley.
-After graduating from the program, majoring in Painting and Printmaking, Gerry began to teach watercolor in the Continuing Education Department of the College.
-Her classes continued for several years, until she moved back to Vancouver in 1989.
-With her encouragement and initial mentoring, her students formed the Fraser Valley Watercolour Society, now known as the Fraser Valley Watermedia Society.
-These artists flourish to this day.
+After graduating from the program, majoring in Painting and Printmaking, Gerry began to teach watercolor in the Continuing Education Department of the College for seven years, until she moved back to Vancouver.

 Gerry is an award-winning artist, and her paintings are found in corporate and private collections throughout the world.
 Recent awards and accomplishments are her receiving the Federation of Canadian Artists Bronze Medal at the 2012 Spilsbury Medal Exhibition, the Canadian Society of Painters in Water Colour’s prestigious Doris McCarthy award, and a Northwest Watercolor Society’s Waterworks award.
 She is a Signature Member of these societies.
 In 2012 her painting, French Vanilla, was accepted in the American Watercolor Society’s annual exhibition in New York City.
 In 2015 her watercolour, The Gathering #2 was accepted, and in 2016 The Gathering #4 was included in their international exhibition.
 In 2016 she became a Signature member of this society.
 Her watercolour, Perpetual Fragrance, was a finalist in the International Artist Magazine.
 In 2014, and The Gathering #2 received 3rd Prize award in the June/July 2014 edition of the magazine.
 A feature article about Gerry and her artwork was published in the July 2014 issue of American Art Collector magazine.
 The Gathering #3 received the GRAND PRIZE in the January/February edition of the International Artist Magazine as well as being accepted in the 150th Anniversary International Exhibition of the American Watercolor Society.
 Her floral oil painting, Allure received the GRAND PRIZE in the June/July 2020 edition of the International Artist Magazine.